vampirot800/Grammar-Pokar/README.md

 In earlier versions of my grammar, I faced an issue with left recursion.
 During parsing, certain instances occurred where a non-terminal inadvertently produced itself as the leftmost symbol.
 To address this, I introduced a new non-terminal preposition, which includes the options 'of', 'with', and 'on'.
 This addition effectively resolved the left recursion problem and improved the efficiency of the grammar parsing process.

-I also used a function to check for ambiguity in my grammar, the function generates all parse trees for the sentence, and in case of more than one parse tree, thw output would be: "Ambiguity detected!
+I also used a function to check for ambiguity in my grammar, the function generates all parse trees for the sentence, and in case of more than one parse tree, the output would be: "Ambiguity detected!
 Multiple parse trees found."

 (The ambiguity check function is commented below the code)